More reflections on NIC 2013

 NIC 2013 was another successful conference for us.
 The back to back meetings can be a grind, but the opportunity to meet and build relationships with new potential industry partners is excellent.
 Just as important for us as a small company is to re-connect face to face with our financing partner and solidify this key relationship that is critical to our continued growth.

 I thought Tim Geitner was an excellent choice for the Thursday luncheon key note.
 He provided some very interesting insights into the events that dramatically affected all of us during the financial crisis.
+It became clear that this year discounted drugs will be in great demand.
 And of course the receptions and various dinners are always a great way to keep our finger on the pulse of what is going on in senior housing.
 Tom Stanley – Cascade Living Group

 This NIC was the busiest in years!
 The topic de jouer was development.
 There is a lot of new capital (especially institutional capital) entering the seniors housing industry.
 Should be an interesting 12 months until next year… James Scribner, Managing Director– Red Capital Markets, LLC